Versent/saml2aws/README.md

   login [<flags>]
     Login to a SAML 2.0 IDP and convert the SAML assertion to an STS token.

     -p, --profile=PROFILE          The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --duo-mfa-option=DUO-MFA-OPTION
                                    The MFA option you want to use to authenticate with --client-id=CLIENT-ID      OneLogin client id, used to generate API access token. (env: ONELOGIN_CLIENT_ID) --client-secret=CLIENT-SECRET
                                    OneLogin client secret, used to generate API access token. (env: ONELOGIN_CLIENT_SECRET) --force                    Refresh credentials even if not expired.
         --credential-process       Enables AWS Credential Process support by outputting credentials to STDOUT in a JSON message.
         --credentials-file=CREDENTIALS-FILE
                                    The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)
         --cache-saml               Caches the SAML response (env: SAML2AWS_CACHE_SAML) --cache-file=CACHE-FILE    The location of the SAML cache file (env: SAML2AWS_SAML_CACHE_FILE) --disable-sessions         Do not use Okta sessions.
 Uses Okta sessions by default. (env: SAML2AWS_OKTA_DISABLE_SESSIONS)
         --disable-remember-device  Do not remember Okta MFA device.
 Remembers MFA device by default. (env: SAML2AWS_OKTA_DISABLE_REMEMBER_DEVICE)

   exec [<flags>] [<command>...]
     Exec the supplied command with env vars from STS token.

     -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --exec-profile=EXEC-PROFILE
                            The AWS profile to utilize for command execution.
 Useful to allow the aws cli to perform secondary role assumption. (env: SAML2AWS_EXEC_PROFILE)
         --credentials-file=CREDENTIALS-FILE
                            The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)

   console [<flags>]
     Console will open the aws console after logging in.

         --exec-profile=EXEC-PROFILE
                            The AWS profile to utilize for console execution. (env: SAML2AWS_EXEC_PROFILE) -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --force            Refresh credentials even if not expired.
         --link             Present link to AWS console instead of opening browser --credentials-file=CREDENTIALS-FILE
                            The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)

-  list-roles
+  list-roles [<flags>]
     List available role ARNs.

     --cache-saml             Caches the SAML response (env: SAML2AWS_CACHE_SAML) --cache-file=CACHE-FILE  The location of the SAML cache file (env: SAML2AWS_SAML_CACHE_FILE)

   script [<flags>]
     Emit a script that will export environment variables.

-    -p, --profile=PROFILE      The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --shell=bash           Type of shell environment.
-Options include: bash, powershell, fish, env --credentials-file=CREDENTIALS-FILE
+    -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --credentials-file=CREDENTIALS-FILE
                            The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)
+        --shell=bash       Type of shell environment.
+Options include: bash, powershell, fish, env
 ```